CampusAI/CampusAI.github.io/_ml/data_mining/graphs/graphs_models.md

 -->
 {% include start-row.html %}

-In this section we'll focus on ways to generate graph with properties which resemble those by [social networks](http://erichorvitz.com/msn-paper.pdf).
+In this section we'll focus on different ways of generating graphs and the properties that arise.
+In particular, we will be interested in methods with properties which resemble those by [social networks](http://erichorvitz.com/msn-paper.pdf).
-In particular, we'll check for the following characteristics:
+Mainly, the following characteristics:

 - **Degree distribution**: Power-law distribution.
 - **Avg. path length**: $$O(\log N)$$
-- **Avg. clustering coef**: $$\simeq 10\%$$
+- **Avg. clustering coef.**: $$\simeq 10\%$$
 - **Existence of a giant connected component**: Yes

 ## Fixed edges model: $$G(n, m)$$